Home » IT Support for Repeated POS or Network Outages

 They show up as:

-Short disruptions that recover without intervention
+Short disruptions that recover on their own

 One terminal failing while others work

-Slowness during peak hours only
+Slowness during peak hours

 Because nothing is fully “down,” problems get treated as isolated incidents instead of patterns.